-- 1. Insert a USB drive to the managed system.
+- Insert a USB drive to the managed system.
 Alternatively, you can insert the USB drive to the client system and use the Virtual Media feature to access the USB drive.
-For more information about this feature, see Integrated Dell Remote Access Controller User's Guide available at https://www.dell.com/idracmanuals.. - 2.
+For more information about this feature, see Integrated Dell Remote Access Controller User's Guide. - 2.
 From the Select Device drop-down menu, select the USB drive that contains the updates (DUP or repository). - 3.
-Click Browse to select the file or update package. - i NOTE: If the catalog file or DUP is downloaded from downloads.dell.com, do not copy them to a subdirectory. - NOTE: Lifecycle Controller allows 256 characters in a path that includes the file name and file extension.
+Click Browse to select the file or update package.

+(i) NOTE: If the catalog file or DUP is downloaded from downloads.dell.com, do not copy them to a subdirectory.

+(i) NOTE: Lifecycle Controller allows 256 characters in a path that includes the file name and file extension.
 For example, if 56 characters are used for file name and extension, only 200 characters can be used for the path.
 Lifecycle Controller does not support these characters -:, ,?,",<,>,|,#,%,^, and SPACE.

-Using a FTP server
+Using an FTP server

 Lifecycle Controller provides options to update a server using firmware available on an internal FTP server.
-To use local FTP that is configured as proxy or non-proxy, use the following options:
+To use local FTP that is configured as proxy or nonproxy, use the following options:

-- Using Non-Proxy FTP Server - Using Proxy FTP Server
+- 1. Using Non-Proxy FTP Server - 2.
+Using Proxy FTP Server